-In a culture which connects male empowerment with virility and sexual prowess, men often measure themselves against relentless and unrealistic portrayals of male virility found in movies, magazines, and social media.
-Yet most men experience a gradual decline in sexual interest as they age, and as they reach different stages in their lives and in their relationships.
+In a culture that connects male empowerment and sexual prowess, men often measure themselves against unrealistic portrayals of male virility found in movies, magazines, and social media.
+Yet, most men experience a gradual decline in sexual interest as they age and reach different stages in their lives and their relationships.

-As you may already know, testosterone levels begin to decline as you age, and as a result, your sex drive may decrease.
-While testosterone isn't the only driver of the male libido, low testosterone can lead to erectile dysfunction, and both of these conditions can impact your desire for sex.
-Your urologist will be particularly adept at pinpointing and treating low testosterone, if it is a problem.
+Testosterone levels begin to decline as you age, and as a result, your sex drive may decrease.
+While testosterone isn't the only driver of the male libido, low levels of the hormone can lead to erectile dysfunction (ED), and both of these conditions can impact your desire for sex.
+Your urologist can pinpoint and treat low testosterone if you suspect it is a problem.

-Hormones aside, there are other causes of a waning libido.
-Mental, emotional, and physical components all matter here.
-If your desire for sex is less than you feel is ideal, ask yourself these five questions to get on your way to having a sex life you love.
+Hormones aside, your mental, emotional, and physical state also contribute to your libido.
+If your drive for sex is less than you'd like, ask yourself these five questions to get on your way to having a sex life you love.

 Are You Stressed and Overwhelmed?